Isomorphism Properties of Optimality and Equilibrium Solutions under Equivalent Information Structure Transformations: Stochastic Dynamic Games and Teams: ISs and PI and PD Static Reductions of Sequential Dynamic Games

 \subsection{Multi-Stage Stochastic Games}

-In the paper, we also consider multi-stage stochastic games.
+We introduce in this sub-section multi-stage stochastic games.
 As in the player-wise setting, depending on the IS and cost functions, it may be convenient to consider a collection of DMs as a single player acting multiple times, at different time instants.
-In the multi-stage setting, this leads to the notion of a ``player", which is a collection of DMs acting over time.
-Accordingly, we now provide a description of multi-stage games and associated optimality concepts. \begin{itemize}[wide] \item[\bf\text{Problem} \bf{($\mathcal{P}^{\text{Multi}}$)}:] Consider the following formulation of multi-stage stochastic games:
+In the multi-stage setting, this leads to the notion of a ``player", which is a collection of DMs acting over time. \begin{itemize}[wide] \item[\bf\text{Problem} \bf{$\mathcal{P}^{\text{\sf M}}$}:] Consider the following formulation of multi-stage stochastic games: